rentzsch/clicktoflash/README.markdown

 [Download ClickToFlash 1.4 here](http://s3.amazonaws.com/clicktoflash/ClickToFlash-1.4.zip).

-**Note: if you have trouble installing or have had trouble in the past installing ClickToFlash, you'll need to issue this Terminal command once to work-around an Installer bug:**
+**Note: if ClickToFlash installation fails, please issue the following Terminal command.
+After doing so, again attempt reinstallation of ClickToFlash:**

 	sudo pkgutil --forget com.github.rentzsch.clicktoflash.pkg

+Please note: if you see the following error:

+	No receipt for 'com.github.rentzsch.clicktoflash.pkg' found at '/'.

+**you do not need to worry about anything.**  If you see this error, then the next time you install ClickToFlash, it should work correctly.

 Currently requires Mac OS X 10.5 Leopard.